Skip to content

 Barium (Ba) Element

 Barium is a chemical element with the atomic number 56 and is represented by the symbol ‘Ba’ in the periodic table.
-It is soft and silvery in appearance and classified … Read more
+It is soft and silvery in appearance and classified as alkaline earth metal and belongs to the s-block of … Read more

 Tellurium (Te) Element: Properties, Reactions, Applications